Gauge-invariant gravitational waves in matter beyond linearized gravity: Quasilinear theory

 Here, $W_\Psi \doteq W_+ + W_\times$, $W_s$ are the Wigner functions of the two vacuum modes:

 and $s = +,\times$.
 Hence, \Eq{eq:Dg1} can be expressed as

-Also note that the Wigner function is delta-shaped in this case, $\overline{W}_\Psi\propto \delta(k^2)$, because the waves are constrained by the dispersion relation $k^2 = 0$.
-This means, in particular, that by taking the trace of \Eq{eq:Gv}, one obtains $R = 0$.
+Also note that the Wigner function is delta-shaped in this case, ${W}_\Psi\propto \delta(k^2)$, because the waves are constrained by the dispersion relation $k^2 = 0$.
+This means, in particular, that by taking the trace of \Eq{eq:Gv}, one finds that the corresponding Ricci scalar is zero.